 Restoring comfort and improving quality of life.

 Interventional Pain Medicine focuses on diagnosing and treating acute and chronic pain through minimally invasive, non-surgical techniques.
-It is used to manage pain stemming from conditions such as arthritis, nerve damage, spine disorders, musculoskeletal injuries and post-surgical discomfort.
+These treatments are commonly used to manage pain caused by conditions such as arthritis, nerve damage, spine disorders, musculoskeletal injuries and post-surgical discomfort.

 About NGPG Interventional Pain Management